The Subtle Differences Between C and C++

 }

-The assembly will contain this:
+The assembly will contain:

 main: